Investors

 30%

-Furthermore, we consistently take part in specific career events to specifically reach and attract female talent from various disciplines.
-We focus on our female employees as role models on our social media channels and with various initiatives such as career fairs and networking events aimed specifically at women.
+Furthermore, we consistently take part in career events to specifically reach and attract female talent from various disciplines.
+We highlight our female employees as role models across our social media channels and through various initiatives, including career fairs and networking events aimed specifically at women.

 In addition to our voluntary commitment to promote women in leadership positions, in Germany, the Act on Equal Participation of Women and Men in Leadership Positions in the Private and Public Sector (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst, “FüPoG I & II”) applies to listed companies or companies subject to co-determination.